cargojs/cargo/README.md

 ````

 This will create a docker-machine instance called grav.development
 ([name].[metal]).
-Now you have a machine you can initialise your repositories
+Now you have a machine you can initialise your codebases
 and development environment using:

 ````
 cargo init -
 ````

-This will pull all the repositories listed in your configuration and run
+This will pull all the codebases listed in your configuration and run
 any setup commands given (these are run from the repo directory).
 You can then
 build and then start any services on your development metal (if it is running).